Burn Treatment in Grand Rapids & Wyoming, MI

 • Burns caused by chemicals or electricity

-What If I Have Been Treating My Burn at Home, When Should I See a Doctor for Burn Treatment?
+What if I Have Been Treating My Burn at Home?
+When Should I See a Doctor for Burn Treatment?

 If you’ve had a burn but have been treating it at home, these are instances when you would now need to see a doctor: